agungsuwandaru/VAPT-Reporting-Automator-in-CSV/README.md

 These functions focus on injecting Google Sheets **Notes** (the small black triangle in the corner of a cell that shows a pop-up explanation) into the headers of target reports.
 * **`jalankanUpdateKolomDetailFindingVAPT()`**: Standardizes the column explanations for the *Detail Finding* tab (e.g., explaining what "Status", "Risk Level", or "CVSS" means).
 * **`jalankanUpdateKolomPoCVAPT()`**: Standardizes the column explanations for the *Proof of Concept* tab.
-* **`jalankanUpdateKolomDashboardBGN()`**: Standardizes the matrix explanations in the Dashboard tab.
-Features deep-scanning (up to 10 rows) to handle complex, heavily merged dashboard table headers.

 ### 🗃️ Content & Data Updaters (`Content`)
 These functions focus on syncing actual cell **Values/Content** (text, dropdown lists, matrices) rather than just Notes.